FernV/linuxcnc-features/README.md

 --------------------------------------------------------------------------------
 1. Download and extract LinuxCNC-Features in the folder of your choice

+	or clone git repo "github.com/FernV/linuxcnc-features.git" into ~/  .

 2. Make sure features.py is executable

 3. Make sure you have python-lxml installed.
 If not, open a terminal and copy the following command :